-- Tanacetum vulgare is another traditional antibacterial herb, the antibiotic component identifies, for example, Moricz2015tia.
-It is part of the herbal pharmaceutical product Septimeb ( Eslami2012pes ) effective in septic states.
+- Tanacetum vulgare is another traditional antibacterial herb, and the antibiotic component identifies, for example, the Moricz2015tia study.
+It is part of the Herbal Septiceb ( Eslami2012pes ) active in septic states.

 - The antibacterial plant is also a nettle (Urtica dioica), see Motamedi2014iud .

-- Nigella sativa has Morsi2000aec effect against several strains of bacteria that are resistant to common antibiotics.
+- Nigella sativa has an effect against several strains of antibiotic-resistant bacteria according to Morsi2000aec .

-- Other known antibacterial plants are cinnamon (cinammomum), cloves, quinine, kazeput alternate ...
+- Other known antibacterial plants are cinnamon (cinammomum), cloves, quinine, kajeput alternate ...

 - Effective and especially popular in the past were simple disinfectants - phenol, camphor, benzoic acid (so-called benzoic wood), alcohol, methanol, propanol, vinegar and other organic acids.
-Citric acid also serves as a protection in citrus fruits, the first barrier is limonene and other volatile substances of the crust.
+In fact, citric acid serves as a protection in citrus fruits, the first barrier is limonene and other volatile substances of the bark.

-- One can not forget the antiseptic effects of garlic, onion and crustacean compounds (horseradish, wasabia), bearded, peppery, astritic (chimpanzee, yarrow)
+- We can not forget the antiseptic effects of garlic, onion and crustacean compounds (horseradish, wasabia), licorice, peppery, astritic (shrimp, yarrow)

 Principles of effective use of natural antibiotics in treatment

-The publication and popularization of such lists of effective plants is of great importance in non-infectious diseases, but in the fight against microbial diseases, there is a need for standardized dosage forms derived from these herbs or better by their particular active ingredients .
+Publication and popularization of such lists of effective plants is of great importance in non-infectious diseases, but in the fight against microbial diseases, it is more necessary to have standardized dosage forms derived from these herbs or better from their particular active ingredients .
 I'm sorry that I have to play cards in the rotten pharmaceutical industry here, but the fight against infection can not be resolved differently.
 It is aesthetic to use herbs in natural form (roots, teas, etc.), but in combating infection it is necessary to guarantee the content of antibiotic substances and their disciplined use.
-It is a challenge and a question for the pharmaceutical industry, why no Echinacea antibiotic pills or Neisseria meningitidis pelvic inflammatory drugs such as Huttunen2016nap or Salt Diet Pills with a list of susceptible strains Bacteria and recommended dosing, as identified by the experimental Bisio2017ahd study.
+It is a challenge and a question for the pharmaceutical industry why no Echinacea antibiotic pills or Neisseria meningitidis pelvic inflammatory bowel disease is suggested by Huttunen2016nap or exactly standardized "sage diterpene" tablets with a list of susceptible strains bacteria and recommended dosing as identified by an experimental study of Bisio2017ahd .
 Since sage had been used by innumerable generations of our ancestors, it would not be too much surprise for the bacilli in the war of infection.
-But the disciplined use of its active substances could alleviate the course of bacterial infections and supplement the treatment with conventional fungal and bacterial antibiotics.
+However, the disciplined use of its active substances could alleviate the course of bacterial infections and supplement the treatment with conventional fungal and bacterial antibiotics.

-Here I have to highlight the approach of the TCM, which does not dispense Czech herbs in the form of a "tea broom", but in the form of an exact prescription, usually herbal powder prescribed for a particular patient who has to take it regularly three times a day.
+Here I have to highlight the approach of the TCM, which does not deliver the herbs in the Czech Republic, but it is in the form of an exact prescription, usually the herbal powder prescribed for a particular patient who has to use it regularly three times a day.
 Only in this way can the antibacterial and antibiotic effects of herbs benefit.
-Do not use herbs to treat infectious diseases alone - just to boost pathogens.
-Go to the TCM Center or to a conscious MUDr.
-Physicians familiar with medical botany.
+Do not use herbs to treat infectious diseases yourself - just to boost pathogens.
+Go to the TCM Center or to a conscious MUDr. physicians familiar with medical botany.